openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 #### Failure Modes

-- The `ControlPlane` value of the `DefaultRouterPlacement` field value may not be used if the cluster's `ControlPlaneTopology` field is set to `External`.
-The Ingress Operator would treat such combination as if the `DefaultRouterPlacement` value is actually `Workers` instead, and log a warning to indicate that this invalid combination has been detected.
+- The `ControlPlane` value of the `DefaultPlacement` field value may not be used if the cluster's `ControlPlaneTopology` field is set to `External`.
+The Ingress Operator would treat such combination as if the `DefaultPlacement` value is actually `Workers` instead, and log a warning to indicate that this invalid combination has been detected.
 The Ingress Operator should not fail to reconcile `IngressController` CRs due to this invalid combination.
 This should not happen under any circumstance since